ReDI-School/js-berlin-2024-fall/lesson05.md

 ### Quiz

-Can you change the following code to `if..else`?
+Can you change the following code to `if...else`?

 ```js
 if (temperature > 25) {
   console.log("Go swimming");
 }

 if (temperature <= 25) {
   console.log("Go biking");
 }